Learned-Database Systems Security: Mitigations

-\begin{insightbox} \textbf{Call to action:} Work on learned systems should analyze and make explicit added information flows and their dangers, similarly to the way worst-case bounds (or lack thereof) should be reported. \end{insightbox}
+\begin{insightbox} \textbf{Call to action:} Work on learned systems need to analyze and make explicit added information flows and their dangers, similarly to the way worst-case bounds (or lack thereof) should be reported. \end{insightbox}

 \begin{insightbox} \textbf{Call to action:} We call for information-flow analysis and control for ML abstractions like data-pipeline processing steps and Tensor variables.
 We envision approaches that incorporate algorithmic defenses as declassifiers and endorsements. \end{insightbox}